CyVerse-learning-materials/container_camp_workshop_2019/cyverse/de_docker.rst

 .. warning::

-	Check if the tool and correct version are already installed in the DE by following the below steps.
+	Check if the tool and correct version are already installed in the DE by following the steps below.

 	- Log in to the Discovery Environment by going to https://de.cyverse.org/de/, entering your CyVerse username and password, and clicking LOGIN.
 If you have not already done so, you will need to sign up for a CyVerse account.
 	- Click the ``Apps`` window to open the Apps window.